November 20-22, 2020

-Course is taught bilingually in English and Thai language
+Course is taught in English language

 Over the years we’ve been living on the farm and creating menus with the produce we’re able to grow in our climate and area, fruits and vegetables and herbs made into new creations taking into account the season and the abundance of what we can get locally within our ecosystem.
 We’ve experimented with new ways to do homemade classics and how to come up with new things we love to eat ourselves.
 This course is a sharing of this experience with you in our kitchen.

 The whole workshop will be very hands-on and focus on allowing participants to experience every topic themselves.

 - Introduction to seasonal foods and ways of growing them.